mui/material-ui/docs/src/pages/customization/globals/globals.md

 {{"demo": "pages/customization/globals/GlobalThemeOverride.js"}}

-The list of these customization points for each component is documented under the **Component API** section.
+The list of each component's classes is documented under the **CSS** section of each component's API page.
 For instance, you can have a look at the [Button](/api/button/#css).

 To override lab components styles with TypeScript, check [this documentation](/components/about-the-lab/#typescript).